apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 - JSON and YAML service registries are able to auto-organize and store service definition files in dedicated directories identified by the service type.
 - Support for additional settings such as `cluster`, `family`, etc to assist with Hazelcast discovery when CAS is deployed in AWS.
 - `assertionAudiences` defined for SAML2 service definition will now override the default entity id, when defined.
+- Several bug fixes and enhancements to correct the [WebAuthN FIDO2](../mfa/FIDO2-WebAuthn-Authentication.html) registration and authentication flows.
 - Additional settings for [Impersonation via LDAP](../authentication/Surrogate-Authentication-Storage-LDAP.html) to verify the existence of the surrogate account in the LDAP directory.

 ## Library Upgrades